Drude Berntsen

 Drude Elisabeth Berntsen (born 1939) is a Norwegian computer scientist who was director of the Norwegian Computing Center (Norsk Regnesentral) from 1970 to 1990.
 It was unusual for a woman to hold such a high-ranking position at a time of male dominance in computing.

 Berntsen's publications include a survey of early Norwegian computing developments titled "The Pioneer Era in Norwegian Scientific Computing (1948–1962)". and a biography of Kristen Nygaard, The Many Dimensions of Kristen Nygaard, Creator of Object-Oriented Programming and the Scandinavian School of System Development.

+In 1990, Berntsen became director of the Council for Natural Science Research in the Norwegian Research Council for Science and the Humanities (NAVF), with responsibility for the system that allocates funds to basic natural science research in Norway.
+She contributed to the upgrading of information technology to a separate discipline in NAVF.
+In 1993, Drude Berntsen took over as Director of the Research Department at the National Insurance Administration, with responsibility for statistics, research and analysis, as well as budgeting for the National Insurance Scheme.